 In NSW, the situation has been complicated by 2018 amendments to both the Anti-Discrimination Act and the Crimes Act.
 In short, while lesbians, gay men and bisexuals are all covered by the new ‘inciting violence provisions’ in the Crimes Act, only lesbians and gay men can make civil vilification complaints to Anti-Discrimination NSW.

 In contrast, the Commonwealth, Victoria, Western Australia and South Australia all have protections against racial vilification, but fail to offer equivalent protections against anti-LGBTI vilification.
-Although it should be noted that the Victorian Parliament previously investigated this issue while the WA Law Reform Commission has recommended LGBTI vilification provisions be introduced, and the WA Government is expected to introduce this reform this term.
+Although it should be noted that the Victorian Parliament previously investigated this issue, and the State Government there has long-promised (and long-failed) to introduce these reforms, while the WA Law Reform Commission has recommended LGBTI vilification provisions be introduced.

 For more on this subject, see Did You Know?
 Most Australian Jurisdictions Don’t Prohibit Anti-LGBTI Vilification.